Joo Koon Bus Interchange: History

 The interchange was first announced in 2006, together with the extension of the East–West line to Joo Koon.
 It was meant to improve accessibility to the Tuas area as well as reduce overcrowding at the Boon Lay Bus Interchange.

 The interchange commenced operations on 21 November 2015, and it was opened in three phases to reduce inconvenience to commuters.
 It was the 8th bus interchange in Singapore to be air-conditioned.

-Bus Contracting Model
+Bus contracting model

-Under the Bus Contracting Model, all bus services operating from Joo Koon Bus Interchange were divided into 2 Bus Packages, operated by two different bus operators.
+Under the bus contracting model, all bus services operating from Joo Koon Bus Interchange were divided into 2 Bus Packages, operated by two different bus operators.